 While the early parenting years are physically exhausting, at least the lumps of mush love you beyond love.
 The Wallet Years?
 Not so much.

 Look, I have a great kid.
-But dammit to hell if during these Wallet Years she was not master of a special kind of snark that took us by surprise, impressing us, if we are honest, with the commitment to it.
-Then again, it was probably a normal amount of developmentally appropriate attitude toward parents, but couple it with nonstop spending, and, wow, it’s sandpaper on your very souls.
+But dammit to hell if, during these Wallet Years, she was not master of a special kind of snark that took us by surprise, impressing us, if we are honest, with the commitment to it.
+Then again, it was probably an average amount of developmentally appropriate attitude toward parents, but couple it with nonstop spending, and, wow, it’s sandpaper on your very souls.

-A common theme of the Wallet Years is reiterating to your child how much money you are spending on them.
-This lecture will become the very thing that defines your middle age breakdown and makes you realize that there’s no such thing as not becoming a complete parental cliché.
+A common theme of the Wallet Years is reiterating to your child how much money you spend on them.
+This lecture will become the very thing that defines your middle-age breakdown and makes you realize that there’s no such thing as not becoming a complete parental cliché.
 You don’t even care.
 The Wallet lectures are your Mt.
 Everest now.
 Intellectually you know it will be years until they understand your sacrifices.
 Emotionally?
 You are blinded by your determination to be the first parent ever to breakthrough.
 I’m here to tell you, you will die on this mountain.

 Yes, you will make peace with the Wallet Years because you will remember that this was what it was always about.
 This dream you had when your kids were born that you could get them through their childhood in one piece, survive it yourself, and help them out as best as possible with the college stuff so that they can go forth and manifest their destiny that YOU put in motion when you decided to bring them into this world.

 So, are the Wallet Years the worst parenting years?
 Without a doubt.
 But not because of the money.
-It’s because that for the first time in any parenting stage you are finally able to grasp the truth that as fast as your Benjamins are slipping away, so are you kids.
-And that is harder than you can possibly imagine.
+It’s because, for the first time in any parenting stage, you can finally grasp the truth that as fast as your Benjamins are slipping away, so are your kids.
+And that is harder than you can imagine.

 Still…Blankety-Blank University. $10 to park?
 Screw you.